avivrosenberg/avivr.net-quartz/content/About me.md

 ![[aviv_06b.jpg|about_bio_pic|300]]

-I'm a researcher, data scientist and a generally curious person.
+I'm a researcher, scientist and a generally curious person.

 I like anything involving math and code coming together to solve real problems.
 My main toolset comes from the domains of machine learning, statistics, data science, signal processing and software engineering.